 No implementation timescales are proposed.
-However, it is preferable that implementation coincides with Project Nexus implementation, as this will save the costs of amending existing systems for the benefit of one operational year, which would then need to be replicated in Project Nexus the following year.
+However, it is preferable that implementation coincides with the Project Nexus implementation date currently 01 October 2015, as this will save the costs of amending existing systems for the benefit of one operational year, which would then need to be replicated in Project Nexus the following year.